-This campaign will be allowing the 3rd party rules system for Stamina and Combat Tricks.
+This campaign will be allowing the optional rules system for Stamina and Combat Tricks.
 The original page for these rules can be found here.

-To make use of these rules, your character must have teh following feat:
+To make use of these rules, your character must have the following feat (Which Fighters, Brawlers, and Magus' receive at first level as a bonus feat):

 Combat Stamina (Combat):